 “She is different, she has to be.
 She was only a bitch because she was being influenced by Amanda and the others.
 I want to tell her my version of the story, I have to let her know I am not a bad person and that I only lied because-”

 “I know, I know.”
 The sadness in her voice was like daggers to my heart.
 Knowing she was suffering made me feel sick.
 “I just don’t want you to get hurt anymore.
-It’s enough.”
+You've had enough.”

 “I’m going to write her a letter,” she stated, “I have to, I have to tell her my version of the story and that I will miss her, because I will.”

-I just stared down at her, at a girl who had all the reasons in the world to cry for hours and to wish the death of some people with no remorse, but no, instead she was already thinking of the people she had left behind she would miss.
+I just stared down at her, at a girl who had all the reasons in the world to cry for hours and to wish the death of some people with no remorse, but no, instead she was already thinking of the people she had left behind.

 “You are so bloody strong and kind it’s absolutely amazing.
 It’s even annoying, you know?”